 Fly fishing is often perceived as a difficult and expensive sport to pursue, but it doesn’t have to be either of those things.
 Unfortunately, when people look into taking up saltwater fly fishing, they get a glimpse of some high gear prices and instantly drop the idea.
 Looking at the vast array of choices in a fly fishing catalog can be very intimidating, especially when top-of-the-line gear is promoted and can reach astronomical prices.
 The first time I considered saltwater fly fishing, I dismissed the idea as too complicated and expensive.
 However, with a little more research, I found that you don’t need to over think it when you’re just getting started.
 I’ve found that there are many great options that won’t bankrupt your kid’s college fund.

-Read this short guide to saltwater fly fishing for beginners and you’ll be shaking with excitement at the prospect of you’re first saltwater fish on the fly in no time.
+Read this short guide to saltwater fly fishing for beginners and you’ll be shaking with excitement at the prospect of your first saltwater fish on the fly in no time.

 Pick a Versatile Rod